-The Government recognises the important role of regional land use strategies (RLUS) in guiding planning.
-In context of the Tasmanian Planning Scheme, these strategies must be considered in the preparation of draft Local Provisions Schedules and when a planning authority decides to amend their Local Provisions Schedules, such as rezoning of land.
+In context of the Tasmanian Planning Scheme, these regional land use strategies must be considered in the preparation of draft Local Provisions Schedules and when a planning authority decides to amend their Local Provisions Schedules or current Interim Planning Schemes, such as rezoning of land.

-- Regional Land Use Strategy of Northern Tasmania (pdf, 3.0 MB)
+- Northern Tasmania Regional Land Use Strategy (PDF, 2.9 MB)